-©Copyright 2020, 2021 HP Development Company, L.P.
+© Copyright 2021 HP Development Company, L.P.

-Microsoft, Skype and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-USB Type-C[®] is a registered trademark of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
+Microsoft, Skype, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.
+DisplayPortTM, the DisplayPortTM logo, and VESA® are trademarks or registered trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.